-Airmedic in rural areas, the ally of remote territories
+The deployment of Airmedic in rural areas, the ally of remote territories

 Airmedic’s aircraft, such as the Pilatus PC12 and PC24, play a central role in Airmedic’s deployment in rural areas.
 Thanks to their range, they enable faster interventions over long distances.

-Airmedic in northern regions: the western shuttle
+Airmedic deployment: the western shuttle

 Although many companies are covered by Airmedic protection, employees living in the area also need air transport services to ensure their safety and health.
 For this reason, the western shuttle serves Jamésie and Baie-James.
 This government-provided service allows residents of isolated regions to attend medical appointments and return home once treatments are completed.